 Preheat your smoker to 225℉.

 We’d also recommend soaking your wood chips in some water so that they’ll last longer during the cooking time.
-And if you’re going for something more than the typical ‘smoky flavor’, then you should definitely try to use cherry or applewood.
-It adds a sweet flavor that’s mild enough to perfectly match with pork meat.
+If you’re going for something more than the typical ‘smoky flavor’, then you should definitely try to use cherry or applewood.
+It adds a sweet flavor that’s mild enough to perfectly match pork meat.

 3. Smoke the Pork